Nail allergy and eczema

 Resistance to treatments - If your eczema is resistant to your usual treatment and you are in contact with acrylates, consider the possibility of ACD.
 Contact your GP who can organise a referral for patch testing.

 Symptoms may be found not only around the nail area but also in areas that are commonly touched, such as the eyelids, mouth, chin and sides of the neck.
-However, uncured acrylate monomers can cause symptoms anywhere on the body that they touch.
-Symptoms include patches of streaky, red, tight, dry and itchy skin, characteristic of eczema.
-Diffuse eyelid eczema is also often seen in ACD to nail enamels and removers.
+However, uncured acrylic nails can cause symptoms anywhere on the body that they touch.
+Symptoms include patches of streaky, red, tight, dry and itchy skin.

 If you work in the beauty industry, make sure you understand the risks and that your employer provides you with adequate training, nitrile gloves and face masks.
 If symptoms persist, you may need to consider changing profession.